Fire Retardant Fabric

 What Is Right For Children's Sleepwear?

 What Does That Mean?

-People have become increasingly concerned about safety, especially when it regards our children.
-In the 70's a new
+People have become increasingly concerned about safety, especially when it concerns our children.
+In the 1970's a new

 flammability ruling was created, stating that fabric sold for children's sleepwear and children's clothing sold as sleepwear must